paulstephane/UPL_Accessory/README.md

 ## Operation

+The livecode stack contains only two cards.
+On startup, the settings card is displayed:

 Music files copied to USB keys must comply with the following formats:

 - files are stored in folders whose first two digits must be 01 to 99